microsec/regulations/hrsz--all--ssl--EN.md

     This Certification Unit issues only Qualified Website Authentication Certificates according to the [MWJSN] (OID:1.3.6.1.4.1.21528.2.1.1.170 Certificate Policy in the "e-Szigno TLS Root CA 2023" hierarchy.
-    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009" and "e-Szigno TLS Root CA 2024".
+    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009".
 - "e-Szigno DV TLS CA 2023"
     This Certification Unit issues only DV (Domain Validated) Website Authentication Certificates in the "e-Szigno TLS Root CA 2023" hierarchy.
-    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009" and "e-Szigno TLS Root CA 2024".
+    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009".
 - "e-Szigno OV TLS CA 2023"
     This Certification Unit issues only OV (Organization Validated) Website Authentication Certificates in the "e-Szigno TLS Root CA 2023" hierarchy.
-    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009" and "e-Szigno TLS Root CA 2024".
+    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009".

-In this hierarchy, all issued end-user Certificates use at least a 2048-bit RSA key or at least a 256-bit ECC key.
+In this hierarchy, all issued end-user Certificates use at least a 256-bit ECC key.

-**Multipurpose, ECC-based hierarchy**
+**ECC-based multipurpose hierarchy - 2017**

+ECC-based hierarchy for issuing several types of certificates from dedicated subordinate CA units.
+Each of the Certification Units in this hierarchy uses at least a 256-bit ECC key-based Certificate.
+Currently, exclusivel this system issues ECC key-based Website Authentication Certificates containing both "serverAuth" and "clientAuth" EKU values.

 - "e-Szigno Root CA 2017" – Root certification unit
     issues ECC based Certificates to the Certification Units of the Trust Service Provider.